 Don’t be a pushover: You and your spouse may be in agreement that your marriage has ended and that a divorce is imminent.
 Even though that decision has been made, it does not mean that you have to simply accept terms of settlement that your spouse has offered.
 Some spouses are presented with long marital settlement agreements drafted by their spouse’s attorney and simply handed a pen.
 As tempting as it is to sign and end the process, you may be giving up significant rights to items such as property, parenting time or spousal support.
 Sign nothing without having your own attorney review the proposal.
 Listen to your attorneys recommendations and proposed changes.
 While you are the ultimate decision maker in your divorce, you should, at the very least, be an informed decision maker.
 Don’t allow your ex to bully you into agreeing to terms that may hurt you in the future.
 Remember, you have to live with your divorce settlement now and into the future.

 Become informed: if you have not participated in your marital finances up to this point, it is now time to become informed.
 Learn about your marital assets and debts.
 Find out how much you have in your bank accounts and review your income tax returns.
 It is impossible to negotiate a fair and reasonable settlement without all of this information.
 Obtain a copy of your credit report and monitor your credit score.
 Be sure that your spouse is being truthful regarding all of their income and do your best to safeguard their spending any marital money on items outside of the marriage.
 If you see suspicious purchases or spending, let your divorce attorney know, immediately, so this can be addressed.
 If your spouse is spending marital money on an extracurricular affair, that money can be ordered to be paid back to you in the divorce.

-If you are ready to file for divorce and would like to learn all of your rights and responsibilities, please contact us today to set up your free consultation with one of our qualified attorneys experienced in all facets of divorce and family law in your area.
+If you are ready to file for divorce and would like to learn all of your rights and responsibilities, please contact us today to set up your initial consultation with one of our qualified attorneys experienced in all facets of divorce and family law in your area.